gcatanese/openapi-native-mock-server/README.md

 It is:
 * **lightweight**: it runs in a single (small) container
-* **fast**: it creates behind the scenes a Go service with minimal footprint
+* **fast**: it creates behind the scenes a Go service with a minimal footprint
-* **simple**: it displays the mock expectations in the index page.
-View the JSON payload each request will receive.
+* **simple**: it displays the mock expectations on the index page.
+Inspect the JSON payload of all mocked responses.

 ## Use cases

 It can be used in different scenarios:
-* you are developing an API SDK and need to implement solid integration testing: try it out in combination with [TestContainers](https://github.com/gcatanese/openapi-testcontainers).
+* you are developing an API SDK and need to implement solid integration testing: try it out with [TestContainers](https://github.com/gcatanese/openapi-testcontainers).
-* you are building APIs and want to help your API consumers during the integration: make available a mock server that implements the API contract.
+* you are building APIs and want to help your API consumers during the integration: make a mock server (that implements the API contract) readily available.
 * you are developing an application that uses a third-party API dependency: mock the API to make your development faster and more efficient.

 ## Usage